Abasz/ESPRowingMonitor/README.md

 The ESP Rowing Monitor is unlikely to support ANT+ protocol, as setting up the necessary hardware (ANT+ radio) has proven to be challenging and no success has been achieved in loading the ANT network processor firmware on tested chips.

 The ESP Rowing Monitor exposes BLE Cycling Power Profile and Cycling Speed and Cadence Profile, which is a workaround.
 The wheel circumference should be set to 10mm in order for clients to show correct metrics (please see [this](docs/settings.md#) for more information).
-Note that in some cases, such as with Garmin watches, the data from these profiles may only show up if the activity is set as cycling, and may not work with Garmin rowing activity profile.
+Note that in sfses, such as with Garmin watches, the data from these profiles may only show up if the activity is set as cycling, and may not work with Garmin rowing activity profile.
 Manual activity type change may be needed for certain devices, such as Garmin FR255.

 ## Backlog

 - Implement FTMS
 - Implement more flexible settings system that does not require recompile and takes advantage of persistent storage
+- Decide on how to expose the settings API via BLE
+- Finalize the extended BLE API

 ## Attribution